UMN-EGGL/HorseGeneAnnotation/README.md

 # HorseGeneAnnotation  🐴
 Welcome!
 This is the README file for HorseGeneAnnotation: a manually-curated, crowd-sourced gene annotation website for the horse.
-This repo contains all of the source code, documentation, tutorials, and project tracking for HorseGeneAnnotation.
+This repo contains all of the source code, documentation, tutorials, and project tracking for the HorseGeneAnnotation project.
+Continue reading below for a quick introduction into the problem we are trying to solve, or visit our [Contribution Guide](CONTRIBUTING.md) to get started right away!

+## TL;DR
+In order to study genetics and genomics in non-model and agricultural species, researchers rely on a reference genome to design experiments.
+Many of these research communities rely on reference genomes where genes were discovered and annotated computationally. **You** can help scientists curate and correct many of the small errors that computers are not good at fixing!
+Using this website you will learn more about what genomes are and how they are studied and you will identify and correct issues and inconsistencies associated with the Equine reference genome!

 ## To study genomics you need a genome
 Genetics studies how changes in DNA changes can affect a living organism.
 Similarly, genomics investigates the entirety of an organism's DNA-sequence -- its genome.
-Since everyone, except twins and clones, has a different genome, it can be hard to organize experiments.
-Researchers studying genetics and genomics collectively rely on a reference genome in order to make comparisons.
+Since everyone (except twins and clones!) has a different genome, it can be difficult to organize experiments.
+Researchers studying genetics and genomics collectively rely on a reference genome in order to make comparisons among different individuals.
 This way, when a scientist finds what they think is a change in the DNA, or a mutation, they can compare it to the reference genome in order to design experiments.

 Generating a reference genome costs a lot of money -- but it is getting better.
-The cost to sequence the first human genome was nearly 3 billion<sup id='t1'>[1](#f1)</sup> dollars!
+The cost to sequence the first *human* genome was nearly 3 billion<sup id='t1'>[1](#f1)</sup> dollars!
 Due to rapid advances in technology and an emerging biomedical market, a genome today only takes ~$1000 dollars to sequence<sup id='t2'>[2](#f2)</sup>.
 This is a pretty good deal, considering that the